 After his graduate work, Jordy studied the impact of the invasive cane toads (Rhinella marina) on native wildlife in the Outback of Australia and worked at Ewha W. University in Seoul, South Korea where he collected data for different climate-change projects.

-In the Hopkins Lab, Jordy will do field work and laboratory work for different projects with a main focus on the Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis).
+In the Hopkins Lab, Jordy conducted field work and laboratory work for different projects with a main focus on the Eastern Hellbender (Cryptobranchus alleganiensis alleganiensis).